 An "unclaimed balance" is a Canadian-dollar account, deposit or negotiable instrument held or issued by a federally regulated bank or trust company.
 If it’s an account, it can be in the form of a savings account or chequing/current account.
-If a deposit, it can be a credit card balance, term deposit, guaranteed investment certificate (GIC) or depository receipt.
+If it's a deposit, it can be a credit card balance, term deposit, guaranteed investment certificate (GIC) or depository receipt.
 And if it’s a negotiable instrument, it can be a bank draft, certified cheque, official cheque, money order or a traveller's cheque.

 When there has been no owner activity in relation to the balance for a period of ten years, and the owner cannot be contacted by the institution holding it, the balance is turned over to the Bank of Canada, which acts as custodian on behalf of the owner.
 Balances are transferred to the Bank of Canada once a year, on 31 December.